falcolabs/owl/assets/public/sounds/README.md

 # Sounds
 Put your sound files here.
 The show will play the sounds located in this directory.
 Your files shoudd be in WebM format with Opus encoding.
-Use the script provided if you want to convert into that format using `ffmpeg`.
+Use the script provided if you want to convert into that format using `ffmpeg` (you can use the `convertall.py` providedto convert all audio files in `unconverted/` to the appropriate format).

 |Part|Name (without file extension)   |Purpose   |Sample (O24)|
 |-------|----|----------|------------|